FAQ

 How do I validate a number?

-If you’re using the utilities script, you can validate numbers and show useful error messages.
+If you’re using the utils script, you can validate numbers and show useful error messages.

 Something looks broken — where should I look first?